-Junior military colleges offer two-year associate’s degree programs in a fully immersive military setting, similar to a service academy or being in the Corps of Cadets at a senior military college.
+Junior military colleges offer two-year associate’s degree programs in a fully immersive military setting, similar to attending a service academy or being in the Corps of Cadets at a senior military college.
 They are thus much more rigorous than traditional ROTC programs.
 Students at these colleges mainly participate in Army Early Commissioning Programs, which allow cadets to commission as officers in the Army Reserves in two years.
-The new officers then to receive all the benefits associated with being an officer in the Army while completing their bachelor’s degree at a four-year institution.
+The new officers then receive all the benefits associated with being an officer in the Army while completing their bachelor’s degree at a four-year institution.
 Students who choose this route incur an eight-year service commitment.
 Marion Military Institute (MMI) is alone among junior military colleges in that it offers the first two years of an Air Force ROTC program in addition to an Army ROTC program.
 Cadets will not incur a service commitment for participating in Air Force ROTC at MMI, provided they have not received an Air Force ROTC scholarship.

 Junior military colleges also offer Service Academy Programs, in which cadets spend a year preparing to attend a service academy.
 These programs are intended to increase a cadet’s physical fortitude and academic performance to ensure that they will be successful at a service academy.
-Often, service academies will agree to accept a prospective student after he or she has spent a year in a Service Academy Program, but applying to a service academy before attending the program is not necessary.
+Often, service academies will agree ahead of time to accept a prospective student who spends a year in a Service Academy Program, but applying to a service academy before attending the program is not necessary.

 - Georgia Military College (Milledgeville, Georgia)